Aliases for AQP4 Gene

 Previous GeneCards Identifiers for AQP4 Gene

 This gene encodes a member of the aquaporin family of intrinsic membrane proteins that function as water-selective channels in the plasma membranes of many cells.
 This protein is the predominant aquaporin found in brain and has an important role in brain water homeostasis.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.
-A recent study provided evidence for translational readthrough in this gene and expression of an additional C-terminally extended isoform via the use of an alternative in-frame translation termination codon. [provided by RefSeq, Dec 2015]
+Additional isoforms, resulting from the use of alternative in-frame translation initiation codons, have also been described.
+Recent studies provided evidence for translational readthrough in this gene, and expression of C-terminally extended isoforms via the use of an alternative in-frame translation termination codon. [provided by RefSeq, Jun 2018]

 GeneCards Summary for AQP4 Gene

 AQP4 (Aquaporin 4) is a Protein Coding gene.
-Diseases associated with AQP4 include neuromyelitis optica and myelitis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
-GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is AQP1.
+Diseases associated with AQP4 include Brain Edema and Neuromyelitis Optica.
+Among its related pathways are Aquaporin-mediated transport and Spinal Cord Injury.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
+An important paralog of this gene is AQP5.

 Aquaporins (AQPs) are integral membrane proteins that facilitate the transport of water across biological membranes along an osmotic gradient.
 There have been 13 AQP isoforms (AQP0-AQP12) identified in humans and rodents to date.